sovaai/chatKit-lib/docs/apimethods/styleAPI.md

 # styleAPI
-Edit the widget theme or individual component
+This method edit the widget theme or individual component

 ## Usage
 To make any changes you need: